SiriusBYT/Flashcord/README.md

 ## Flashcord's Development has temporarily ceased.
 Read more about the situation here: https://x.com/siriusbyt/status/1823257445113717040?s=46

+(UPDATE: no matter what happens and how I feel, because of how much I love Flashcord and can't live without it, development will immediatly start again once Discord rolls out their new redesigned desktop UI.)
 <br>

 # 📸 This.
 This is Flashcord Beta.